getzola/zola/README.md

 // TODO: detail the schema of the variables

-- index.html: gets `section` representing the index section and all `sections`
+- index.html: gets `section` representing the index section
 - page.html: gets `page` that contains the data for that page
 - section.html: gets `section` that contains the data for pages in it and its subsections
 - tags.html: gets `tags`